zouharvi/uds-rug-student/drafts/translation.md

 - We can do predictions on whole document size and on sentence-level (i.e. How long will it take me to translate this document on this topic given my history?)
 - This could also have a cross-linguistic aspect but lets not go into that right now.
 - I asked a colleague for his opinion on this. :-)

+Cons:
+- Translation time has a lot of variance and great number of outliers

+Pros:
+- Super interesting (for me at least)
+- I know a journal where we could publish both positive and/ror negative results